The ancestor Tara

 Loss of land

 In 1839 the Te Āti Awa chiefs sold land around Wellington Harbour to the New Zealand Company, who wanted it for the first European settlers.
-Although Muaūpoko also had interests in the land, they were not consulted.
+Although Muaūpoko also had interests in this land, they were not consulted.
 Other tribes challenged Muaūpoko over their land at Horowhenua, and they lost even more.
 When the settlers arrived, the tribe’s wealth and power dwindled further.
-Farming and forest clearing spoilt the water and reduced the numbers of fish in Lake Horowhenua.
+Farming and forest clearing spoilt the water and reduced fish numbers in Lake Horowhenua.